Measurement of undulator section wakefield at the SXFEL test facility: Wakefield measurement

 \section{Wakefield measurement}

 We measured the wakefield of the undulator section through deflecting cavities and corresponding profile monitors.
 What should be emphasized is that the undulators were turned off while the experiment was carrying on.
-In this way, we can obtain the longitudinal phase space of the electron beam at either the entrance or the exit of the undulator section.
-Fig.4 shows two of these corresponding measuring results.
+Thus the impact of the undulators could be ignored.
+We obtained the longitudinal phase space of the electron beam at either the entrance or the exit of the undulator section.
+Fig.4 shows two of these corresponding measuring results .